 |W Burnside Street & 3rd Avenue||East leg only, wedge on SW corner|

 |W Burnside Street & 11th Avenue||East leg only|

 |NW Couch Street & 10th Avenue||West leg only|

 |SW Alder Street & 13th Avenue||Wedge only, SW corner||Installed 6/29/2019|

 |N Interstate Avenue & Mississippi Street||Wedge only, SE corner|

 |SE Division Street / 20th Avenue / Ladd Avenue|

 Left turn calming includes a hardened centerline and/or a “wedge” at intersection corners.
-Wedges are similar to curb extensions, but are located outside of crosswalks and are designed to be driven over.
+Wedges are similar to curb extensions, but are located outside of crosswalks and can be driven over if necessary.

 Most wedges use only rubber speed bumps and thermoplastic, and may be used to slow left- or right-turning drivers.